tsunami416604/azure-docs.hu-hu/articles/azure-resource-manager/resource-group-template-functions.md

 ---
 title: Sablonfüggvények
-description: A Azure Resource Manager-sablonban az értékek beolvasására, a karakterláncok és a numerikus karakterek használatára, valamint az üzembe helyezési adatok lekérésére használt függvények leírását ismerteti. ms.topic: conceptual ms.date: 10/24/2019 ms.openlocfilehash: a9501517672d3ea80a29979ce6b1439c4cc0010e ms.sourcegitcommit: 5cfe977783f02cd045023a1645ac42b8d82223bd ms.translationtype: MT ms.contentlocale: hu-HU ms.lasthandoff: 11/17/2019 ms.locfileid: "74150656"
+description: Describes the functions to use in an Azure Resource Manager template to retrieve values, work with strings and numerics, and retrieve deployment information. ms.topic: conceptual ms.date: 11/19/2019 ms.openlocfilehash: cf263bff72677778433d4ef2f3cee8135fe3ab06 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89 ms.translationtype: MT ms.contentlocale: hu-HU ms.lasthandoff: 11/20/2019 ms.locfileid: "74224178"
 ---
-# <a name="azure-resource-manager-template-functions"></a>Azure Resource Manager sablon függvények
+# <a name="azure-resource-manager-template-functions"></a>Azure Resource Manager template functions

-Ez a cikk a Azure Resource Manager-sablonokban használható összes funkciót ismerteti.
-További információ a függvények használatáról a sablonban: [sablon szintaxisa](template-expressions.md).
+This article describes all the functions you can use in an Azure Resource Manager template.
+For information about using functions in your template, see [template syntax](template-expressions.md).

-Saját függvények létrehozásához tekintse meg a [felhasználó által definiált függvények](resource-group-authoring-templates.md#functions)című témakört.
+To create your own functions, see [User-defined functions](resource-group-authoring-templates.md#functions).

 <a id="array" aria-hidden="true" />
 <a id="coalesce" aria-hidden="true" />